5 Ways China May Try To Win A Trade War With The U.S.

 General Motors

 GM sells way more vehicles in China than in the United States.
 China has been GM's largest retail market for six years straight.
-The car maker and its joint ventures sold 4 million vehicles in China in 2017, up 4.4 percent from the previous high a year earlier.
+The carmaker and its joint ventures sold 4 million vehicles in China in 2017, up 4.4 percent from the previous high a year earlier.
 Chinese automakers like Geely and BYD are competing for market share, though, and China could make it more difficult for both GM and Ford to operate on Chinese soil.
 In late 2016, China fined GM's China joint venture $29 million for "price fixing," or setting minimum prices for certain Cadillac, Chevy and Buick models.
 The fine followed comments from the then-President-elect Trump questioning the "One China" policy, in which Washington acknowledges Beijing's claim that Taiwan is part of China.